How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each orange, diamond-shaped, film-coated tablet debossed with "GSI" on one side and "7985" on the other side of the tablet contains 90 mg of ledipasvir and 400 mg of sofosbuvir.
+Each orange, diamond-shaped, film-coated tablet debossed with "GSI" on one side and "7985" on the other contains 90 mg of ledipasvir and 400 mg of sofosbuvir.
 Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, croscarmellose sodium, lactose monohydrate, magnesium stearate, and microcrystalline cellulose; film coating: polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, and FD&C Yellow No. 6/Sunset Yellow FCF Aluminum Lake.

 How should I use this medication?

-The recommended adult dose of ledipasvir - sofosbuvir is one tablet, taken by mouth, once a day.
+The recommended dose of ledipasvir - sofosbuvir for adults and children, 12 years of age or older is one tablet, taken by mouth, once a day.
 It may be taken with or without food.
 You will need to take this medication for 12 or 24 weeks, depending on your personal health history and condition.

 If you vomit less than 5 hours after taking the medication, take another dose.
 If it is more than 5 hours after taking the dose, continue with your regular dosing schedule.